1. Explain the difference between a hot backup and a cold backup and the benefits associated with each?

 21. What is Overloading Procedures?

-Overload is refers to same name can be used for different purpose, in oracle we can also implement overloading procedure through package.
-Overloading procedure having same name with different type or different number of parameters.
-(Oracle sql Interview Questions)
+Answer: Overload refers to the same name can be used for a different purpose, in oracle we can also implement overloading procedure through the package.
+Overloading procedure having the same name with a different type or a different number of parameters.

-22. What is a difference between Simple and Complex Views?
+22. What is the difference between Simple and Complex Views?

 - Simple Views Vs Complex Views